STANDARD TERMS & CONDITIONS OF BUSINESS

 Customer means the primary care veterinary surgeon and veterinary practice;

-Data Protection Legislation means the General Data Protection Regulation; ICO Guidance and EU Article 29 Working Party Guidance (to the extent that EU law remains applicable), as amended from time to time;
+Data Protection Legislation means the Data Protection Act 2018; General Data Protection Regulation (“GDPR”); and ICO Guidance as amended from time to time;

 Force Majeure Event means an event or circumstances beyond the reasonable control of the affected party including riot, war, fire, act of God, flood or earthquake, power failure, shortage of labour or supplies, interruption or disruption to the supply of component products, supply chain issues, acts of terrorism, insurrection, acts of government and, which by its nature, could not have been foreseen by it or, if it could have been foreseen, was unavoidable by a reasonable and prudent business;

 Goods means the testing kits supplied by AAH to the Customer for the purpose of conducting the tests itself, as detailed in the order.
 The Customer shall not supply the Goods to any third party;

 Insolvency Event means any of the following events occur in relation to a party (including any related intention, proposal or application): (i) winding-up order; (ii) an administrator or receiver is appointed; (iii) any arrangement or composition with its creditors; (iv) unable to pay its debts when they fall due; (v) any distraint is levied against the party or its property by any third party provided always that such event is material in nature and not remedied or corrected within a reasonable period of time; or (vi) ceases, or threatens to cease, to carry on business; (vii) applies for or is declared bankrupt; or (viii) anything analogous occurs in the Relevant Jurisdiction;